saiumesh535/chi-http/README.md

 ## Motivation

-When i started learning golang, it was little hard to find basic examples.
+When I started learning golang, it was little difficult to find basic examples.
 This repository will try to address some problems that I encountered while learning golang.

 This Repository will have basic examples to implement your APIs.